-System condition costs Missouri drivers about \$196 per month.
-According to the Texas Transportation Institute's 2015 Urban Mobility Scorecard, Missourians who commute to work by car spend many hours in congestion, ranging from 10 hours per year in Cape Girardeau and St. Joseph, to 39 hours per year in Kansas City and 43 hours in St. Louis.
+According to the Texas Transportation Institute's 2019 Urban Mobility Scorecard, Missourians who commute to work by car spend many hours in congestion, ranging from 19 hours per year in Cape Girardeau and 14 hours in St. Joseph, to 47 hours per year in Kansas City and 46 hours in St. Louis.
 That means gallons of fuel wasted, a loss of productivity and hours lost that have an adverse effect on a person's quality of life.
-The associated cost of congestion translates to an average of \$43 per month for Missouri drivers.
+The associated cost of congestion translates to an average of \$46 per month for Missouri drivers.